Vomiting

 • Bilious vomiting occurs when there is a gastrointestinal obstruction.
 Bile is dark green rather than yellow.
 Using a visual aid to clarify vomitus colour with families is helpful

-Differential Diagnoses by Age
+Differential diagnoses by age

 Assessment